 As you can see, there is no one strategy that will work for every autistic child.
 The most important thing to know about teaching autistic children is that they are not, in fact, all the same and what works best depends on each individual student’s needs and personality.

 Teachers are often looking for one specific strategy to work across the board.
 But what works best can differ student by student.
-This blog post should give you some ideas, but remember that an effective approach is different for every child!
+This blog post should give you some ideas, but remember that an effective approach is different for every child!Teaching autistic children comprises of some strategies to enhance learning and communication.
+The most important thing to know about teaching autistic children is that they are not, in fact, all the same.
+This can be difficult for teachers who are looking for one specific strategy to work across the board.
+But what works best depends on each individual student’s needs and personality.